dh3968mlq/dash-mantine-starter-kit/markdown/Description.md

 ### This page

 The content of this page is stored as *markdown/description.md* and is automatically converted for display by *pages/autogenerate.py*, execution of which is triggered on load by the Dash multi-page mechanism.

-It doesn't render very well - it uses *dcc.Markdown()*, which does not format properly when using dmc